drbild/c2dm4j/README.md

 `AsyncC2dmManager` is the primary interface for the asynchronous flow.
-The default implementation includes global exponential backoff for service unavailable and quota exceeded responses, per-device exponential backoff for device quota exceeded responses, and respects for 'Retry-After' headers.
+The default implementation includes global exponential backoff for service unavailable and quota exceeded responses, per-device exponential backoff for device quota exceeded responses, and respects 'Retry-After' headers.
 It has three dependencies, `AuthTokenProvider` and `HttpClient` , like the synchronous flow, and `ScheduledExecutorService` .
 The `HttpClient` instance must be thread-safe up to the number of threads backing the executor.